Original Link :

 Mainstream Indian cinema has of late been embroiled in a happy romance with their audiences.
 What is fuelling this romance aren’t multiplex stars like you’d think.
 Its been strong stories and films that have visual integrity.
 There is a slew of Indian filmmakers who now work with the understanding that a film’s production design is as valuable as a marquee star.

-Rachna Rastogi Sen has been doing production design for films (Dhoom 2, Karthik Calling Karthik) and TV commercials for a long time now.
+Rachna Rastogi Sen, a Communication Design graduate from NID, has been doing production design for films (Dhoom 2, Karthik Calling Karthik) and TV commercials for a long time now.
 She has been around to see the birth of new wave production design in India, its subsequent growing pains and its push into adulthood.
 Rachna recently took some time to tell us her story and all about her new film – Arjun the Warrior Prince (UTV, Disney).

 I’ve had a lot of people explain Production Design to me and it tends to be different.
 How would you describe it?

 Rachna: Production Design, simply put, is the discipline that creates an appropriate visual world that the characters of a film inhabit.
 Depending on the script this could be region specific, period specific, futuristic, fantastical, theatrical – the field is as varied as the scripts of films.

 Is coordinating so many things exhausting or exhilarating?

 Rachna: It is an insanely demanding but exhilarating area of work.
 A true marriage of visual arts with technology.